mohitxya/Nand2Tetris/project6/README.md

-In this project we build a simple Hack Assembler.
+In this project we build a simple Hack Assembler using Python.

 #### Functionality:
 - should support decimal addresses.